Octaviu5/eckhart/README.md

 ### *Protect your focus.
 Conserve your energy.*

-**Eckhart** is a tool designed to help you maintain focus on what truly matters.
-In an age of endless digital noise, Eckhart acts as a guardian for your attention, ensuring that your energy is directed toward a single purpose rather than being scattered across distractions.
+**Eckhart** is a linux python tool designed to help you maintain focus on what truly matters to you.
+Eckhart acts as a guardian for your attention, ensuring that your energy is directed toward a single purpose rather than being scattered across distractions.
+It monitors and manages process execution at the lowest level, providing a friction-less way to stay present.

 ## **How Eckhart Works**

 ### **The Focus Zone**

-Eckhart operates on the principle of **One Thing at a Time**.
-You define your world into specific **Focus Zones** (such as *Work*, *Entertainment*, or *Media*).
+Eckhart operates on the principle of **One Intention at a Time**.
+You group your applications into specific**INTENTIONS** (such as *Work*, *Entertainment*, or *Media*).

-The moment you open an application, you enter its respective Zone.
-To protect your flow, Eckhart will not allow applications from any other Zone to open.
-By physically preventing the launch of distractions at the kernel level, Eckhart removes the mental tax of "resisting temptation" and allows you to remain fully immersed.
+The moment you open an application, you enter its respective intention zone.
+To protect your flow, Eckhart will not allow applications from any other zone to open.

+By preventing the launch of distractions at the kernel level, Eckhart removes the mental tax of "resisting temptation" and allows you to remain fully immersed in your intention.

 ### **The Chilldown (Mindful Transitions)**

-Presence isn't just about working hard; it's about transitioning well.
-When you finish a task and close all applications within a Focus Zone, Eckhart initiates a **Chilldown**.
+After all the binaries belonging to the current intention are closed (either by you, or by the time limits, which wil be explained later in this document.) the intention is released, and Eckhart initiates a **Chilldown period.**.
+(Note: A grace period has now been added, to prevent accidental release of the intention, if you accidentally closed the last open binary for a intention but you didnt mean to release the intention yet, you will have a grace period to reopen binaries from that intention, which will cancel the chilldown time.)

-For a duration you define, the system enters a state of quiet where no restricted binaries can be launched.
+For a the duration of the chilldown time, the system enters a state of quietness where no restricted binaries can be launched.

 This forced pause acts as a neural reset, helping you clear your mind before you decide where to direct your energy next.

+Also this helps you train yourself to be mindful of your app usage, as it forces you to always remember that if you enter a specific intention, you will have to wait for the chilldown to finish before opening any other intention.

 ### **Intentional Time Control**

-Beyond Focus Zones, Eckhart gives you total authority over your screen time through **Time Rules**.
+Apart from Focus Zones, Eckhart gives you total authority over your screen time through **Time Rules**.

-* **Windows of Presence:** Define exactly *when* certain binaries are allowed to run during the day.
+* **Time Windows:** Define exactly *when* certain binaries are allowed to run during the day.
 * **Daily Budgets:** Set a hard limit on *how long* specific applications can be active.

 ---